 Common-Pool Resources

-It refers to all resource systems made available to the common public
+Refer to all resource systems made available to the common public

 Common pool resources refer to all resource systems made available to the common public.
 Examples include fisheries, forests, irrigation systems, and groundwater basins.

-An essential characteristic of such resources is that they are rivalrous public goods.
+An essential characteristic of such resources is that they are rivalrous and non-excludable.
+They are considered a mix of public and private goods.

 Being a public good, they are non-excludable.
 Therefore, the consumption of such resources cannot be restricted to a particular section of society.
 It may not be impossible to control consumption, but it could be costly to implement such measures.

-However, unlike public goods, these resources have a finite supply.
+However, unlike some public goods, these resources have a finite supply.
 The goods are available for all but are scarce.
 Each additional unit of consumption reduces the total supply available.

 These resources become competitive as consumers rival for their use.
 This makes them rivalrous or subtractable.